jmj0502/LSharp/README.md

 // NOTE: Mutates the original list.
 List.insert([1,3,4], 1, 2); // [1,2,3,4].

-// Iterates over each element of a list and perform the specied action on each one of them.
+// List.each: Iterates over each element of a list and perform the specied action on each one of them.
 // Takes the following parameters:
 // 1.
 The list that will be mutated.
 // 2.
 A function expression that represents the operation that will be performed on each list element.